Celebrations break out as Punjab, Haryana farmers head home after 'victory' of their protests | Headlines

 - India

-Farmers from Punjab and Haryana were accorded a rousing welcome with sweets and garlands at several points on their return journey on Saturday for the ''victory'' of their protests after the suspension of the agitation against the repealed farm laws.
+Farmers from Punjab and Haryana were on Saturday accorded a rousing welcome with sweets and garlands, and showered with flower petals from an aircraft on their return journey for the ''victory'' of their protest against the central farm laws which were later repealed.

-Families of farmers along with fellow villagers at many places on the Delhi-Karnal-Ambala and Delhi-Hisar national highways along with other state highways enroute were welcoming and honouring the peasants coming in tractor trolleys with garlands, 'ladoos', 'barfi' and other sweets.
+Families of farmers along with fellow villagers at many places on the Delhi-Karnal-Ambala and Delhi-Hisar national highways along with other state highways enroute honoured the peasants coming in tractor trolleys with garlands, 'ladoos', 'barfi' and other sweets.

-Villagers and others who supported the farmers' agitation carrying farmer bodies' flags showered petals on peasants as they assembled on the roadside of the highways to welcome them.
+The supporters of the farmers' agitation carried flags of various farmer bodies and showered petals on the peasants as they assembled on the roadside of the highways to welcome them.

+National Highway Authority of India project director (Haryana) Virender Sharma said all the four toll plazas located between Chandigarh and Delhi will be functional within two to three days.

+The farmers had staged 'dharnas' at the toll plazas, thereby not allowing them to function for over a year.

-Farmer leader Balbir Singh Rajewal was given a warm welcome at the Shambhu border upon his return and he congratulated the farmers for their "victory."
-"I congratulate all the Punjabis and the countrymen.
+Farmer leader Balbir Singh Rajewal was given a warm welcome at Shambhu border upon his return and he congratulated the farmers for their “victory”.

+“I congratulate all the Punjabis and the countrymen.
 A big battle has been won...
-Also thanks to those who supported it (agitation),'' said Rajewal while talking to reporters at the Shambhu border.
+Also thanks to those who supported it (agitation),'' he told reporters.

 “We have won the 'morcha'... the central government was forced to bow down,” he said.

-Rajewal also said he remembered "sacrifices" of farmers in the fight against the Centre's farm laws and paid tributes to them, adding that more than 700 farmers laid down their lives.
+Rajewal also remembered the “sacrifices” of farmers in the fight against the Centre's farm laws and paid tributes to them, adding that more than 700 farmers laid down their lives.

+A small aircraft showered flower petals on a cavalcade of farmers when they reached near Punjab-Haryana border, Shambhu, said Ambala Bhartiya Kisan Union president Malkit Singh.
+The aircraft was stated to be arranged by a non-resident Indian.

 ''We are elated and our happiness cannot be described in words.
 It (the victory) was the result of 'tapasya' (penance) of farmers who faced all sorts of hardships, including harsh weather conditions,'' said a Chandigarh resident, who actively supported the farmers' stir.